Published on: Jun 26, 2019 | Updated on June 11, 2020

 Don’t forget to stash a copy of your documents in a secure place.
 So that when you lose the original, it’d be easier to request a replacement.

-Besides, your immune system may not be acclimated with the kind of viruses present in there.
+Besides, your immune system may not be acclimated to the kind of viruses present in there.
 So, just to be on the safe side, get vaccinated.
+The CDC has some particularly helpful insights on where you can get travel vaccines.

 Your medical check-up should include complete physical examination, dental, and even mental tests.